Pseudo-rotations vs. Rotations: Introduction and main results

 \subsection{Results}

-The main goal of the paper is to compare the numerical invariants of periodic orbits (the action, the mean index and Floquet multipliers) for rotations and pseudo-rotations.
-Hypothetically, for every pseudo-rotation there exists exactly one ``matching'' true rotation with exactly the same numerical invariants.
-(In particular, as a consequence of this conjecture, every periodic orbit of a pseudo-rotation is elliptic and non-degenerate.)
+The main goal of the paper is to compare the numerical invariants of periodic orbits (the action, the mean index and Floquet multipliers) for rotations and pseudo-rotations of $\CP^n$.
+Hypothetically, for every pseudo-rotation there exists exactly one ``matching'' true rotation with precisely the same numerical invariants.
+(In particular, by this conjecture, every periodic orbit of a pseudo-rotation is elliptic and non-degenerate.)
 For $n=1$, this is an easy consequence of rather standard, although highly non-trivial, results; see Section \ref{sec:2D}.
-We prove the conjecture for strongly non-degenerate pseudo-rotations of $\CP^2$ and, under some additional assumptions, in all dimensions.
+We prove the conjecture for strongly non-degenerate pseudo-rotations of $\CP^2$, but with a certain class of exceptions, and, under some additional assumptions, in all dimensions.
 Note also that this conjecture is consistent with the general expectation that every pseudo-rotation is obtained from a true rotation by a variant of the conjugation method; cf.\ \cite{Br:Annals, FK}.

+The aforementioned exceptions -- ghost pseudo-rotations (see Definition \ref{def:ghost})-- are extremely unlikely to exist.
+However, if they do, this will be a strong indication that the connection between pseudo-rotations and rotations is much more loose than currently thought.